message/iata/ES.md

 - passengers who are unmarried partners of nationals of Spain.
 They must have a confirmation of their relationship issued by a consulate of Spain;
 - students with proof of being enrolled in a course in Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland.
 They must:
 - have a medical insurance; and
--be traveling to the country where they study, at most 15 days before the start of the course.
+- be traveling to the country where they study, at most 15 days before the start of the course.
 2. Until 11 May 2021, flights from Brazil and South Africa to Spain are suspended.
 - This does not apply to:
 - nationals and residents of Andorra and Spain;